yanjun07/test/README.md

-# this is a test for Comp 576
+# This is a test for Comp 576